 Our dentist and team are committed to providing treatments that will help improve your oral health and quality of life.
 Two common dental problems that impact your overall quality of life are TMJ disorders and bruxism.
-Dr. Gregory A. Stiver and Dr. Robert Hurst provide treatments for TMJ disorders and bruxism so that you can once again enjoy a healthy, pain-free smile!
+Dr. Gregory A. Stiver and Dr. Kurlbaum provide treatments for TMJ disorders and bruxism so that you can once again enjoy a healthy, pain-free smile!
 Call us today at 816-941-7788 to schedule your consultation at The Dental Care Center and learn more about TMJ treatment and bruxism in Kansas City, Missouri.

 TMJ (temporomandibular joint) disorders are a type of dental problem involving the jaw joint.
 TMJ disorders develop when the jaw joint becomes stressed, injured or misaligned.
 Factors such as stress, bruxism, arthritis in the jaw joint, and trauma or injury to the neck, head and jaw may all contribute to the development of a TMJ disorder.